 When it comes to creating a mobile game soft launch strategy, you should first have a clear understanding of your objectives.
 You should align objectives with KPIs before diving headfirst into a plan of action.

-What did we do here with setup of KPI’s?
+What did we do here with the setup of KPI’s?
 We looked at numbers of our already-mobile-launched game Trainstation.
 We compared platforms and their performance.
 We saw relative uplift, which we included into the setup of Diggy’s Adventure KPI’s.
 We also did this with retention KPI’s, but I find monetization metrics more interesting.

 Each build has a changelog, so we can get back to every change we made in the past.
 Also, we wanted to track which changes made the biggest change in metrics.